existancepy/bss-macro-py/README.md

 **Setup**

-4. Download the files in the git repo into the folder made in step 1.
+4. Download the files in the git repo into the folder made in step 1 as a zip.
+This can be done via the "code button" -> download zip.
+Save it  in your desktop.
+Once its downloaded, extract the zip file.
+You should now have a folder called "bss-macro-py-main" on your desktop

  **Launching the program**

 5. Navigate to the folder created in step 1 using the "cd" command:

-   *eg cd desktop/bee_swarm_macro*
+   *cd desktop/bss-macro-py-main*

 6. run the program with the following command: